CleanCut/rusty_engine/tutorial/src/115-mouse-state.md

 ### Motion

 The relative motion that the mouse moved last frame is accumulated into a single `Vec2`.
-This could be useful if you want to base some logic over how fast or in which direction the mouse is moving.
+This could be useful if you want to base some logic on how fast or in which direction the mouse is moving.

 ```rust,ignored
 let motion = engine.mouse_state.motion();